-So, even though it’s been a huge SIX YEARS since the final Harry Potter movie came out at the cinema, the magic still lives on.
+So, even though it’s been a YEARS since the final Harry Potter movie came out at the cinema, the magic still lives on.
 The HP fandom is absolutely HUGE, and you can’t pop into a Primark without seeing more and more Hogwarts Merch.
 I recently went to the Warner Bros Harry Potter Studio Tour in London, and it was absolutely spellbinding.
 I am so glad to have finally seen the sets, props and I’m absolutely in awe of the amount of hard work that went into all of the productions.

 We went to the great hall, battled some Death Eaters, and went on the Knight Bus, a bus I wish existed!
 If only I got my Hogwarts letter, (no thanks to Voldemort’s ministry for destroying all the Muggle-born records from the year I was born.)